Maryam-Sayadi/bioinformatics-workbook/Appendix/ProcessingProteinSequencingData.md

 ##### Zero and #VALUE! cells:

 If any accession has no abundance in the data set the corresponding cell will be empty and the autofill return  #VALUE! for that cell.
-We need to replace these with space.
+We need to replace these with blanks.

 * In Mac:

   In the search field ![search field](assets/searchField.png), click the magnifing glass, and then click `advanced search`.
 Enter what you want to replace, in this case `#VALUE!` in the `Find what` box.
 Select `Values` from the `Look in` pop-up menu.
 Click `replace`.
 Leave the `Replace with:` box blank and click `Replace All`.

-Copy and special paste (values) the Accessions and normalized abundances in a new sheet and save it.
+Copy and special paste (values) the accessions and normalized abundances in a new sheet and save it.

 ### Merging two Excel files: